 To count towards the SUBP goals, the MBE/WBE must meet the following criteria:

-1. The business must be certified under the Minnesota Uniform Certification Program (MnUCP) at the time the contract is executed with the City.
-The availability of qualified businesses can be found in the Disadvantaged Business Enterprise directory: http://mnucp.metc.state.mn.us/.
+- The business must be certified under the Minnesota Unified Certification Program (MnUCP) at the time the contract is executed with the City.
+The availability of qualified businesses can be found in the Disadvantaged Business Enterprise directory: http://mnucp.metc.state.mn.us/

-2. The MBE/WBE must be located within the city’s marketplace which encompasses the following 11 Minnesota counties: Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Ramsey, Scott, Sherburne, Sibley, Washington, Wright and the Wisconsin Counties of; Pierce and St. Croix.
+- The MBE/WBE must be located within the city’s marketplace which encompasses the following 16 Counties: Minnesota Counties of; Anoka, Carver, Chisago, Dakota, Hennepin, Isanti, Le Sueur, Mille Lacs, Ramsey, Scott, Sherburne, Sibley, Washington, Wright and the Wisconsin Counties of; Pierce and St. Croix.